Configuration examples

 }

-Note that one disadvantage of this second normalization approach is that __normalizedSearchScore
+One major disadvantage of this second normalization approach is that __normalizedSearchScore

 can be exactly "1" even when __searchScore